Catch accessibility problems on your website before visitors run into them.

 Share-ready reports with elements + screenshots (PDF)

 No. Both require an account.
 The free scan is a one-time baseline report (dashboard + PDF) after signup.
-Lite is a subscription that keeps checks running and sends weekly digests.
+Micro is a low-cost plan for one small site (dashboard-only, no PDF export).
+Lite is a subscription that keeps checks running, adds PDF reports, and supports multiple sites with weekly digests.

 Why not use an accessibility overlay/widget instead?